 It is useful to begin by considering that a memo is essentially a one-on-one communication between writer and reader.
-Although a memo may be written to a group of people or with various audiences in mind, usually it is a highly goal-oriented communication between two people who need to share information.
-When you write a memo to a professor in the classroom setting, you are much like the employee who has been assigned to investigate a problem and report back to a supervisor.
+Although a memo may be written to a group of people or with various audiences in mind, usually it is a highly goal-oriented communication between people who need to share information.
+If you are asked to write a memo to a professor in the classroom setting, you are much like the employee who has been assigned to investigate a problem and report back to a supervisor.
 Therefore, you are expected to provide concrete information, even information that the supervisor might already know, in a form that clarifies ideas and puts them into context.
-Finally, a memo enjoys a broader context than an essay; hence, you might refer to other related memos as you write, or you might respond to specific requests made by the audience in your text, in effect, carrying on a professional conversation.

 Typical Memo Format

 The overall format of a memo can be broken down into the heading, the body, and the closing notations.
 What follows is a brief description of each component.